-Professor Rinaldo Bellomo MBBS MD FRACP FCICM PGDipEcho
+Professor Rinaldo Bellomo MBBS MD FRACP FCICM PGDipEcho FAHMS

-Professor Bellomo is the Director of Intensive Care Research at Austin Health.
-He is Co-Director of the Australian and New Zealand Intensive Care Research Centre (ANZIC-RC) - a National Health and Medical Research Council (NHMRC) Enabling Grant funded methods centre for investigator initiated clinical research that supports 15 staff, 12 PhD candidates, and research programs in traumatic brain injury, sepsis, transfusion, acute lung injury, nutrition and health economics.
+Professor Bellomo is the Director of Intensive Care Research and Staff Specialist in Intensive Care at Austin Health.
+He is Co-Director of the Australian and New Zealand Intensive Care Research Centre (ANZIC-RC) - a National Health and Medical Research Council (NHMRC) Enabling Grant funded methods centre for investigator initiated clinical research that supports >15 staff, >14 PhD candidates, and research programs in traumatic brain injury, sepsis, transfusion, acute lung injury, nutrition and health economics.
 He is a NHMRC Practitioner Fellow and was Foundation Chair of the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS-CTG).

 Professor Bellomo has been Chief Investigator in many successful grant applications.
-Over the past 10 years, he has been heavily involved in the design, execution, supervision and publication of several large randomised controlled trials published in the Lancet and the New England Journal of Medicine (NEJM) for >20,000 intensive care unit (ICU) patients randomised.
+Over the past 10 years, he has been heavily involved in the design, execution, supervision and publication of several large randomised controlled trials published in The Lancet and the New England Journal of Medicine (NEJM) for >20,000 intensive care unit (ICU) patients randomised.